Irish Grand National Preview, Tips, Runners & Trends

 • Saddlers Hall (0 Wins from 10 runners)

-• Bob Back (0 Wins from 9 runners)
+• Kings Theatre (0 Wins from 9 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Freewheelin Dylan in 2021, winning for Dermot A McLoughlin at odds of 150/1 under the guidance of Ricky Doyle.
-Looking at the runners at the head of the market over the last 20 renewals there have been 3 winning favourites in the race.
-Ahead of the 2025 Irish Grand National why not head over to the best racing tipster page to see what the tipsters are backing today?
+Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
+Whilst we wait for the 2026 Irish Grand National, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Irish Grand National